shmiko/shmiko.github.io/_posts/2016-08-7-approaches-to-business-analysis-and-decision-making.md

 &nbsp;&nbsp;&nbsp;What is the Visiting to Signup conversion rate?
 &nbsp;&nbsp;&nbsp;What is the churn rate?
 &nbsp;**Costs**
-		What is the acquisition cost?
+&nbsp;&nbsp;&nbsp;What is the acquisition cost?
-		What is the cost of supporting a customer?
+&nbsp;&nbsp;&nbsp;What is the cost of supporting a customer?
-		What is the average income from the customers?
+&nbsp;&nbsp;&nbsp;What is the average income from the customers?
-		What is the lifetime values of the customers?
+&nbsp;&nbsp;&nbsp;What is the lifetime values of the customers?
-		What is the revenue growth rate?
+&nbsp;&nbsp;&nbsp;What is the revenue growth rate?
 - Reports
 &nbsp;Feasibility Study:
 &nbsp;Strategic Requirements Specification (SRS):